Deploying a network inventory system ahead of major investments

 Solution

-NetStork supports ASTA-NET’s network inventory system
+NetStork powers ASTA-NET’s network inventory

 How did NetStork help?

-Modeling of different types of networks
+Modeling different network types

 Support for various map data types

-Fieldwork
+Fieldwork support

 Mobile mode